redsanket/spark/external/hadoop/guide/mapreduce/encryption.rst

    :class: readingbox

    * As mentioned, spilled files are writen to server's disc (not HDFS).
-     This implies that the :term:`Mapper` outputs could be read easily.
+     :term:`Mapper` outputs are protected by norm unix file permissions, but someone with physical access to the disc could read the data easily.
      Encryption keeps the spilled temporary files secure.
    * Slow down in the throughput of the tasks due to the overhead of encrypting/decrypting the intermediate files.